Zero-FA/faq-simulator/faqs/evaluation-content.md

-Trailing Drawdown and Rules
-Understanding the Trailing Threshold and Evaluation Rules (Master Course) Introduction

-This guide covers how the trailing threshold works with trading evaluation and funded accounts, including specific details for RITHMIC and TRADOVATE accounts.
-We’ll explain trailing drawdowns, max drawdowns, and evaluation rules and provide tips for monitoring your account effectively.

-The video below summarises the Trailing Drawdown Threshold:

-Play

-00:00
-14:13
-Mute

-Settings
-Enter fullscreen

-Play

 Key Concepts
 Starting Balance: Your account starts with an initial balance, and each plan has a specified maximum number of contracts you can trade.
 No Daily Max Drawdown: There is no daily maximum drawdown limit.